October 2014 to March 2015 – Finalizing Core Rework¶

 We’ve had a number of pushes throughout the last years to finish the core rework we started in 2011 (omg).
 However – while it always felt like we were almost done we never managed to finish it.

-Now we’re pushing forward again with azul working on crabgrass for the last 6 month.
+Now we’ve been pushing forward again with azul working on crabgrass for the last 6 month.
 And it looks like we will migrate to the new version of crabgrass within the next week!
 (April 2015)

 April 2015 to September 2015 – Preguntando Caminamos¶

 With the new release out the main question will be – How does it work for you?
 Does it help you creating the social change you want to bring about?